h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 As noted above, the closer the ROC curve is to the left (the more significant the AUC percentage), the better the model is at separating classes.

-*Note*: Before moving forward, it's essential to clarify that the smooth histograms plotted result from previous data.
+**Note**: Before moving forward, it's essential to clarify that the smooth histograms plots resulted from a given dataset.
 Such data has determined that apples with more than 50% (threshold) of their body being red will be considered red apples.
 Therefore, anything below 50% will be a green apple.

 #### ROC One: